Energy Spectra of Compressed Quantum States

 while \hyperref[item:state_cond1]{conditions 1} and \hyperref[item:state_cond4]{4}, and the triangle inequality, give

 Chaining \cref{eq:combine_1,eq:combine_2} gives the main inequality of the proposition, \cref{eq:coefs_lower_bound}.

-For the ``moreover'' part, observe that \hyperref[item:state_cond1]{conditions 1} and \hyperref[item:state_cond2]{2} imply that $\sum_{i=1}^k \abs{\alpha_i}^2 = 1$.
+For the ``in particular'' part, observe that \hyperref[item:state_cond1]{conditions 1} and \hyperref[item:state_cond2]{2} imply that $\sum_{i=1}^k \abs{\alpha_i}^2 = 1$.
 Therefore, \cref{eq:refined_no_terms_lower_bound} follows from applying the Cauchy-Schwarz inequality on \cref{eq:coefs_lower_bound} to obtain $\sum_{i=1}^k 1/M_i \geq 1/m$, and then rewriting it using the definition of the harmonic mean. \end{proof}